peoray/ai-elements-vue/apps/www/content/3.components/1.chatbot/reasoning.md

 - Automatically opens when streaming content and closes when finished
 - Manual toggle control for user interaction
-- Smooth animations and transitions powered by Radix UI
+- Smooth animations and transitions powered by Reka UI
 - Visual streaming indicator with pulsing animation
 - Composable architecture with separate trigger and content components
 - Built with accessibility in mind including keyboard navigation
 - Responsive design that works across different screen sizes
 - Seamlessly integrates with both light and dark themes
-- Built on top of shadcn/ui Collapsible primitives
+- Built on top of shadcn-vue Collapsible primitives
 - TypeScript support with proper type definitions

 ## Props